dohnalik/lakewest-devdac/README.md

 # Serial Communication API for devDAC

-Communication channel is a USB CDC COM port as se composite device combined with USB audio and HID control endpoints.

 get command returns push. set command returns push to confirm new value. push command to DevDAC is not a valid cmd, its only pushed back by DevDAC to return/confirm set value.

 Terms definition: